 1 Nov 2017, Financial Times

-Ørsted are “selling a 50% stake in the world’s largest wind farm for £2bn” to raise profits.
-The energy supplier is the world’s largest wind farm operator and is selling the 50% to two Danish pension firms in equal portions.
+Ørsted is “selling a 50% stake in the world’s largest wind farm for £2bn” to raise profits.
+The energy supplier is the world’s largest wind farm operator and is selling 50% to two Danish pension firms in equal portions.

 Ørsted Energy Complaints